petroslamb/taxi-rides/README.md

-rides
+Taxi Rides
 ==============================

-Taxi rides prediction from a set of sample rides
+Taxi rides prediction from a set of sample rides.

+The deliverable is a report, but it is possible to reproduce datasets and models.

 Project Organization
 ------------